whatsinport

 Central Split is quite compact and most sights can be easily seen and best experienced on foot.

-Green Market (Pazar).
+Green Market (Pazar) is right next to the Palace.
 The buying and selling frenzy involves a variety of wares such as fruits and veggies, clothing and other odds and ends.

 Bear in mind that the Croatian kuna is not exchangeable outside Croatia so you'll either have to change it back into your home currency in Croatia or do some last minute shopping.